 - To turn off the machine, start by lowering the engine speed, then flip the emergency switch to power down the motor.

 - Set the parking brake and wait until all internal components have stopped moving before safely removing the grinder from the work area.

-- After you’ve removed the stump, you should cover or enrich that section of land.
+- After you’ve removed the stump, you should cover or enrich that section of your yard.

-- For nature-filled areas, put mulch or wood chips over your newly-formed hole.
+- In more natural areas, put mulch or wood chips over your newly formed hole.
 For grassy landscapes, fill the hole with wood chips and add topsoil to help reduce soil compaction.

-- Lightly rake the covered area and add a layer of fresh grass seed to the soil.
+- Lightly rake the covered area.
+Add a layer of fresh grass seed to the soil.
 Water regularly for healthy growth.

-- Always wear the proper safety gear when performing a heavy-duty task like removing a tree stump.
+- Always wear the proper safety equipment when performing a heavy-duty task like removing a tree stump.

-- Refrain from using the stump grinder in the presence of children and pets, flammable liquids, gas and dust.
+- Don’t operate the stump grinder near flammable liquids, gas or dust.

-- Start your tree stump removal project early during the day and avoid working into the night when it can be hard to see what you’re doing.
+- Start your tree stump removal project during the early part of the day.
+Avoid working into the night when it can be hard to see what you’re doing.